pocomane/brewed-in-the-apocalypse/bita-strong.md

 __Describe the scene (move)__ when the session starts, you as scenarist, will decide and describe the current scene.
-Anything you tell can not bring troubles to the players, neither if completely ignored by them.
+Anything you tell can not bring troubles to the protagonists, neither if completely ignored by them.
 Occasionally good thing may happen to them.

 __Ask what they do (move)__ every time the scenarist ends speaking, the